Cash bans. It’s an insidious concept the Australian government insists has developed for the Australian peoples’ own good.

 Okay, But Why the Panic?

 The Regulations, which are so easily erased without a vote, also pave the way for 5,000 and $2,000 cash bans.
 The TV you wanted to pay cash for is suddenly an impossible task without facing a jail term.
-The kid who saved for the computer in twenty dollar notes.
-That isn’t happening either unless they go digital because paying in cash is illegal.
+The kid who saved for the computer in twenty dollar notes— not happening either unless they go digital because paying in cash is illegal.

 The government demands to know the ins and outs of every dollar you spend, where and when and on what.
 And it doesn’t stop there.